oqolarte/oblong/content/project/imbentori.md

 by itself.
 It is safely locked in here.
 The room is all
-so-and-so-proof---
+so-and-so-proof---nothing
-nothing goes in or out.
+goes in or out.
 Entirely vacuum sealed.

 Now, step out of the room and close the door behind you.